 These don’t have any insulation and aren’t really waterproof, so be careful in extremely cold weather.
 However, if you just want something to cruise with, these are perfect.

-How to Choose Gloves or Mittens for Cross Country Skiing in 2022
+How to Choose Gloves or Mittens for Cross Country Skiing

 Just like any other type of ski gloves, cross country models need to offer good waterproofing.
 While these models are often a lot less bulky than alpine gloves, you still need to keep your hands dry and protected from the snow.